rabbitmq/rabbitmq-website/site/tutorial-five-python.md

 four words, like "`orange`" or "`quick.orange.male.rabbit`"?
 Well, such messages won't match any bindings and will be lost.

+On the other hand "`lazy.orange.male.rabbit`", even though it has four words, will match the last binding and will be delivered to the second queue.

 > #### Topic exchange
 >